atahir866/Python-Projects/Assignments for Coursera data science certification using Numpy and Pandas libraries/README.md

 ## Assignment 4:
 It was a course project.
 The objective of this project was to do hypothesis testing and decide whether to reject the initial hypothesis or fail to reject it.
-Pandas and Scipy Stats library functions were used to ran analyis.
+Pandas and Scipy Stats library functions were used to run analyis.